BPMN-sw-evol/AmarraderoLlanero/README.md

 ## Prerequisites
 Before running the program, ensure that you have the following prerequisites installed:

-1. **Code editor**: if you want to modify the program you must have, we recommend using Visual Studio Code (VS Code).
+1. **Code editor**: if you want to modify the program you must have[JCHV1], we recommend using Visual Studio Code (VS Code).
 You can download it from the [official website](https://code.visualstudio.com/download).
 2. **Version control system**: Install GIT from the [official website](https://git-scm.com/downloads).
 3. **Clone the repository**: Use the following command to clone the repository: `git clone https://github.com/BPMN-sw-evol/AmarraderoLlanero.git`.
 4. **Docker Desktop**: Install Docker from the [official website](https://www.docker.com/products/docker-desktop/)